 It is hoped to provide a GPS track of the route, but please bear in mind that significant sections of the route (especially farmland) are private land.
 If riders are observed riding these sections prior to the event they will be excluded.
 Your behaviour in this respect may put the use of this land in jeopardy and compromise the event in future years.
 Please obey any ‘No Mountain Bike’ signs that you see whilst riding the route before the event date.
 There is quite enough permitted route to practice on and alternative routes that avoid private land are available.

-The start this year will be the same arrangement as 2015 (apart from the 9.30 start), in that riders will be seeded into pens and started at intervals with riders in the second and subsequent groups getting a start time as they pass the start line.
+With the 9.30 start, riders will be seeded into pens and started at intervals with riders in the second and subsequent groups getting a start time as they pass the start line.
 The entry form will ask what pen you would like to start in and for a previous best time to aid us in deciding which pen you should start in.
 Please note that being in the fast groups is not always an advantage!
-A number of riders who had finished well in 2014 and were selected to be in the first group found the pace too tough on the fast road section and got dropped.
+A number of riders who had finished well in previous years and were selected to be in the first group found the pace too tough on the fast road section and got dropped.
 They were by then very tired and were mopped up by the following groups who then had a significant time advantage over them.
 Better to be in a group that matches your fitness and enjoy the ride!